The Born Loser by Art and Chip Sansom for October 22, 2023

 39. Missing large

-billfl Premium Member 11 months ago
+billfl Premium Member about 1 year ago

 I love Atlas Shrugged by Ayn Rand.
 I feel it should be required reading in high school.